cqylunlun/GLASS/README.md

 ## Run Experiments
 Edit `./shell/run-dataset.sh` to configure the `--datapath`, `--augpath`, `--classes`, and other hyperparameter settings.
 Please modify the argument `--test` to 'ckpt' or 'test' to switch between training and testing.
-These shell scripts give the configuration to train or test models on specific dataset.
 ```
 bash run-dataset.sh
 ```